Jsadamiec/automatic-octo-guacamole/rules.md

 ## How will will communicate difficulties with a task assigned to us

+We will mention it in group chat and resovle the problem as a group.

 ## How we will back up each other to ensure that deadlines are not missed